xcuadrado/api/api/easymarketing-api-en.md

   * `Adult`
   * `Kids`

+##### Additional Attributes for the Media Category
+* `gtin` is required

+#### Variants

+* Type: `Array of Object`
+* Varients are required for the the following categories:
+	* 'Apparel & Accessories > Clothing'
+	* 'Apparel & Accessories > Shoes'
+	* 'Apparel & Accessories > Clothing Accessories > Sunglasses'
+	* 'Apparel & Accessories > Handbags, Wallets & Cases > Handbags'
+	* 'Apparel & Accessories > Jewelry > Watches'
+	* 'Media > Books'
+	* 'Media > DVDs & Movies'
-* Variants
+	* 'Media > Music'
+	* 'Software > Video Game Software' (Note: this category includes all computer games)

 * Show all possible variants of the same product.
 * A single product may vary in 'color', 'material', 'pattern', and/or 'size'.
 * The `color` attribute is always required.
 * Along with each variant, a respective image that visually depicts that variant product is required.

 **Examples**
 In this first example the pair of jeans comes in 2 colors and 2 sizes, each with an image url depicting that special variant of the jeans.
 2 colors * 2 sizes equal 4 variations.